eved1018/EESMHM/README.md

 1) `3 letter amino acid`
 2) `residue number`
-3) `comma seprated list of amino acids to mutate to or * for all` if config.txt is not empty you will be prompted to select from the interface positions.
+3) `comma seprated list of amino acids to mutate to or * for all`

+If config.txt is  empty you will be prompted to select from the interface positions.

 ### Command line Arguments:
 * `-pdb`: RCSB PDB id, if not provided you will be prompted to select one.
 If it is is in the input/ folder it will be used.
 Otherwise it will be downloaded from the RCSB.